Emergency Dental Care: Minimising Discomfort After Trauma

 Can a chipped tooth heal on its own?

 Unlike bone, tooth enamel does not have the ability to regenerate or repair itself.
 A chipped tooth will not heal naturally, regardless of how small the chip may appear.
 However, not all chips require immediate treatment.
 Minor enamel chips that do not cause discomfort or affect the function of the tooth may simply need monitoring.
-Larger fractures typically benefit from restorative treatment to protect the tooth from further damage or infection.
+Larger fractures, or those involving the dentine or pulp, typically benefit from restorative treatment to protect the tooth from further damage or infection.
+A dental examination can determine the most appropriate course of action for your specific situation.

 How long after dental trauma should I see a dentist?